-Such thorny and divisive questions of how to deal with the lapsed led to the establishment of “a rigorous and fixed system of penitential discipline,” wrote Philip Schaff in his monumental 1910 History of the Christian Church, page 189.
-Thus, persons who had been excommunicated because they had lapsed, and were now seeking re-entry, became “penitents.”
+Such thorny and divisive questions of how to deal with the lapsed led to the establishment of “a rigorous and fixed system of penitential discipline,” wrote Philip Schaff in his monumental History of the Christian Church, page 189.
+Persons who had been excommunicated because they had lapsed, and were now seeking re-entry, became “penitents.”
 They had to undertake a series of acts of penance before being readmitted.

 The controversy over how to handle the lapsed had long-lasting repercussions for the church.
-As church historian Justo González points out in his The Story of Christianity, page 90, “It was out of that concern that the entire penitential system developed.
+As church historian Justo González points out in The Story of Christianity, page 90, “It was out of that concern that the entire penitential system developed.
 Much later, the Protestant Reformation was in large measure a protest against that system.”

 1. Decius was succeeded as emperor by Gallus (251-253) and then Valerian (253-260).
 While there were changes in the level of persecution, and temporary easing at times, those were still years when it was not safe to be a Christian.